TelemetryHarbor/harbor-docs/docs/data-ingestion/php.md

 For sending multiple data points in one request:

 1. Set up the API endpoint and your API key
-2. Create an array of arrays, each containing sensor data
+2. Create an array of arrays, each containing ship data
 3. Convert the data to JSON
 4. Send a POST request to the batch API endpoint using cURL
 5. Handle the response